 Harper offers clients access to a number of research and piloting facilities for thermal processing to help develop the most efficient and effective regime to meet their goal.
 We understand the importance of R&D necessary for the scale up of advanced materials.
-Using our depth and breadth of experience in thermal process programs, we partner with our customers from day one to ensure success as they scale up their operations through process development, optimization, and piloting.
+Using our depth and breadth of experience in thermal process programs, we partner with our customers in our Ignite® Program to ensure success as they scale up their operations through process development, optimization, and piloting.

 • Technology Research Center – Harper Headquarters, USA

 • Partner Research Facility – Oak Ridge National Laboratory, USA